langchain4j/langchain4j-community/embedding-stores/langchain4j-community-cloud-sql-pg/README.md

 - [Product Documentation]([https://cloud.google.com/sql](https://cloud.google.com/sql/docs/postgres))

-The **CloudSQL for LangChain** package provides a first class experience for connecting to CloudSQL instances from the LangChain ecosystem while providing the following benefits:
+The **CloudSQL for LangChain4j** package provides a first class experience for connecting to CloudSQL instances from the LangChain4j ecosystem while providing the following benefits:

 - **Simplified & Secure Connections**: easily and securely create shared connection pools to connect to Google Cloud databases utilizing IAM for authorization and database authentication without needing to manage SSL certificates, configure firewall rules, or enable authorized networks.
 - **Improved performance & Simplified management**: use a single-table schema can lead to faster query execution, especially for large collections.